How to apply conditional formatting based on dates in Excel?

 3. Click OK > OK to close the dialogs.

-Conditional formatting future dates
+Conditional formatting for future dates

 1. Select one of below formulas as you need, and type it into the Format values where this formula is true text box.